ujjwal-c2s/reports/output/md/raster-impacts-summary.md

 Likouala  |  Dongou  |  0.2108  |  8194  |  1030
 Cuvette  |  Loukolela  |  0.5060  |  5102  |  2300
 Likouala  |  Betou  |  0.6913  |  26382  |  7510

-Population and cropland located in areas detected as flood this week